-What is Conversion Rate Optimization (CRO)?
-A Beginner’s Guide
+Conversion Rate Optimization (CRO): How To Get Started

 Conversion Rate Optimization Best Practices – Do They Work?

 CRO best practices are, by definition, practices that have worked for businesses in the past.
-This means that the quick CRO “hacks” may not necessarily apply to your business, nor might they be relevant to businesses in the modern-day.
+This means that the quick CRO “hacks” may not necessarily apply to your business, nor might they be relevant to businesses in the modern day.

-With this in mind, businesses should be wary of adopting any CRO best practices without proper measurement and an in-depth understanding of their own target audience.
+With this in mind, businesses should be wary of adopting any CRO best practices without proper measurement and an in-depth understanding of their target audience.

-For example, it’s a commonly held belief that a few simple tweaks are all it takes to improve conversions.
+For example, it’s commonly believed that a few simple tweaks are all it takes to improve conversions.
 These “tips” often include:

 - A/B testing headlines.